naqtn/vrchat-feedback-boards-helper/browser-extension/README.md

   extension can identify which posts are yours.
 - **Mark posts by specified authors** — applies a different background color to posts authored by names you list.
+- **Visibility filters** — two filters that operate independently and combine.
+A post is shown only when both filters allow it.
-- **Visibility Filter** — choose between "Show all posts", "Only posts that I wrote", or "Only posts by specified authors".
+  - **Filter by author** — choose between "Show all posts", "Only posts that I wrote", or "Only posts by specified authors".
+  - **Hide posts from other boards** — when on, hides posts whose board does not match the current page's board.
+Useful when Canny's cross-board search returns posts from other boards.
+    Default: off.
 - **Author Names** — the list of names used by the marking and filtering features above.
 Add and remove entries with the `+` and `-` buttons.